 This theme looks into aspects such as the role of formal and non-formal education as means for supporting young people's personal and professional development.
 Formal education covers learning in state-regulated schools, training institutions, colleges and universities, with a clearly defined curriculum and rules for certification.
 It is compulsory up to a certain level, and there is often strict accreditation and professional criteria for its teachers.
-28 By contrast, the European Knowledge Centre for Youth Policy describes non-formal learning as,
+By contrast, the European Knowledge Centre for Youth Policy describes non-formal learning as,

 ...purposive but voluntary learning that takes place in a diverse range of environments and situations for which teaching/training and learning is not necessarily their sole or main activity.
 These environments and situations may be intermittent or transitory, and the activities or courses that take place may be staffed by professional learning facilitators (such as youth trainers) or by volunteers (such as youth leaders).
-The activities and courses are planned, but on Youth 2020 - what do YOU see?, Strasbourg: Council of Europe Publishing.
+The activities and courses are planned, but

-26 Widmaier, B., 2014, "Active citizenship 3.0/2020 - Youth participation and social capital after post-democracy", Perspectives on Youth 2020 - what do YOU see?.
-Strasbourg: Council of Europe Publishing.
+&lt;sup>26 Widmaier, B., 2014, "Active citizenship 3.0/2020 - Youth participation and social capital after post-democracy", Perspectives on Youth 2020 - what do YOU see?, Strasbourg: Council of Europe Publishing.
 Paine, A.E., McKay, S. and Moro, D., 2013, "Does volunteering improve employability?
+Evidence from the British Household are seldom structured by conventional rhythms or curriculum subjects.
+They usually address specific target groups, but rarely document or assess learning outcomes or achievements in conventionally visible ways.

+&lt;sup>27 Paine, A.E., McKay, S. and Moro, D., 2013, "Does volunteering improve employability?
 Evidence from the British Household Panel Survey", Third Sector Research Centre, Working Paper 100.

-28 du Bois-Reymond, M., 2003, Study in the links between formal and non-formal education, Strasbourg: Council of Europe.
+&lt;sup>28 du Bois-Reymond, M., 2003, Study in the links between formal and non-formal education, Strasbourg: Council of Europe.